In the Media

 Cincinnati Enquirer, March 13, 2024

-Photojournalists and NPPA Achieve Historic Settlement with the NYPD
+Photojournalists and NPPA Achieve Historic Settlement with the NYPD, PetaPixel, September 5, 2023

 Grand Teton Cancels Controversial New Wedding & Portrait Photographer Permit Policy PopPhoto, April 5, 2022